Suyashdwivedi/Wiki_Tools/README.md

 ## License

-This project is licensed under the CC BY-SA 4.0 license.
+This project is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license.

-## Attribution

-Image by [Manavpreet Kaur, CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons.